Raneemrami/ELO2-OCD-patients-analysis/README.md

 ### 6. Brief experiential avoidance (Total)

-measure the tendency to to avoid unwanted thoughts and sensations [for more information about the scale](https://novopsych.com/assessments/formulation/brief-experiential-avoidance-questionnaire-beaq/)
+measure the tendency to to avoid unwanted thoughts and sensations.
+Scores range from 15 to 90, higher scores indicating higher levels of EA.
+[for more information about the scale](https://novopsych.com/assessments/formulation/brief-experiential-avoidance-questionnaire-beaq/)

 ![plot_6](plots/six.png)

-for individuals with both anxiety and depression symptoms the average is between (57-71) and some individuals with both anxiety and depression symptoms reached up to 87 (around 16 pints above average).
+for individuals with both anxiety and depression symptoms some individuals  reached up to 87 on the EA scale, this score was never reached by individuals with anxiety symptoms only.

-for individuals with anxiety symptoms only the average is between (48.0- 63.0), some individuals with anxiety symptoms only scored up to 78
+for individuals with anxiety symptoms only some individuals scored up to 78 (maximum)

-(around 15 pints above average)

-we can see that individuals with anxiety and depression symptoms have higher average compared to individuals with anxiety symptoms only.